 Located 44 km from Sitia, via the Sitias-Palekastrou-Vai road, it takes about an hour from Sitia to arrive at this archaeological site.

-The settlement was built around 1900 BC, the ruins mostly date from the Neopalatial period.
+The settlement was built around 1900 BC, and the ruins mostly date from the Neopalatial period.

 Once at the site, some of the highlights you should check out include the large central courtyard as well as the warehouses and workshops.